umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 ![appSettings.json transforms](images/appSettings.png)

-Once you've added the settings you want to the files, they will need to be pushed up to your Umbraco Cloud project in order to be added to the repository.
+Once done editing the files, they will need to be pushed up to your Umbraco Cloud project in order to be added to the repository.

-Once pushed up, when the file is deployed to the next environment, the **appSettings** files will be transformed based on the environment you are pushing to and the settings that have been added will be applied for that specific environment.
+When the file is deployed to the next environment on Umbraco Cloud, the settings in the **appSettings** file  will be aplied to that environment e.g the settings in the **appSettings.Production.json** will be applied to the Live environment of your project.